Phoradendron californicum: Human Use

 Desert mistletoe plants, but not the berries, contain phoratoxins which can easily lead to death via slowed heart rate, increased blood pressure, convulsions, or cardiac arrest.
 Some of these compounds can cause hallucinations, but there is no way to judge dosage.
 People seeking a "high" from mistletoe still turn up in morgues each year.
 Native peoples used plants other than desert mistletoe to seek visions.

 Amateur entrepreneurs in Tucson, Phoenix and other cities in the Sonoran Desert frequently sell cuttings of desert mistletoe on street corners during the Christmas season.
 This is despite the fact that the species looks very different from other mistletoes traditionally used as holiday decorations elsewhere.

+Pollination

+Desert mistletoes are dioecious and rely on insects for pollination.
+They produce inconspicuous, fragrant flowers during the winter.
+A February 2015 inventory observed 13 species of Diptera and 3 species of Hymenoptera observed on the female flowers of P. californicum in the catclaw acacias (Acacia greggii) of the Eldorado Mountains in the southern Mojave desert.
+The most abundant pollinator was the fruit fly Euarestoides acutangulus, followed by the blowfly Phormia regina then the hover fly Eupeodes volucris.

+Dispersal

+Female desert mistletoe plants produce red to clear berries that are eaten by the phainopepla (Phainopepla nitens), a silky flycatcher, which then spreads the seeds.
+Phainopeplas cannot digest the seed of desert mistletoe, so the birds disperse the seeds when they defecate or wipe their bills.
+The phainopepla is a specialist dispersal agent of desert mistletoe.
+A dispersal survey observed phainapepla's were most common bird eating mistletoe berries, followed by the Northern mockingbird and Gila woodpeckers.
+The study noted that Phainopepla's are the most effective agent because they spend the majority of their time in host plants, while the mockingbird and woodpecker are generalists that do not spend as much time in the host plants.